KaterinaWalter/webdocs/docs/unit01/unit1activities.md

 1. Add `margin` between each train section to create space.
 2. Add `padding` inside the `.line-name` headings.
-3. Give one section a border to help it stand out.
+3. Give one section a `border` to help it stand out.

 </div>

----